Robert McMurray, Alison Pullen

 Series: Routledge Focus on Women Writers in Organization Studies

-Each Women Writer is introduced and analysed by an expert in their field.
-Further reading and accessible resources are also identified for those interested in knowing more.
+Each Women Writer is introduced and analysed by experts in organization studies.
+Further reading and accessible resources are also identified for those interested in knowing (thinking!) more.
 This book will be relevant to students, researchers and practitioners with an interest in business and management, organizational studies, critical management studies, gender studies and sociology.
-Like all the books in this series, it will also be of interest to anyone who wants to see, think and act differently.
+Like all the books in this series, it will also be interest to anyone who wants to see, think and act differently.